rutar-academic/rutar.org/content/teaching/fractal_geometry_and_dynamics/index.md

 - Gerald Folland's [real analysis textbook](https://apachepersonal.miun.se/~andrli/Bok.pdf).

 ### Evaluation
-Course evaluation will be based on:
-- exercises solutions (40% of the total grade)
+This course is scored out of 100, but ultimately the evaluation is pass-fail.

+To pass, you require at least 60 points, with a minimum of 25 points on the final project.
+The finer breakdown is as follows:

+- written exercise solutions (40 points)
-- presentation of the exercises during exercise classes (10% of the total grade)
+- presentation of the exercises during exercise classes (10 points)
-- an independent final project (50% of the total grade) with a written (5-10 pages) and oral component (45-60 minutes).
+- an independent final project with a written (5-10 pages, 25 points) and oral component (45-60 minutes, 25 points).

+There will be 4 available bonus points in the exercises which apply to your overall grade.

 ### Schedule